kailash-manasarovar/statement/docs/timeline/2025/january.md

 - It's weird.
 - I haven't seen the man in twenty-five years.
 - Is he trying to butter me up?
-- One of the other best friends of Paul's in the whole wide world is a woman called Lucy.
+- One of the other best friends of Paul's in the whole wide world is an Irish woman who lives with her mum and is probably a prostitute he works for from time to time (I forget her name), and a woman called Lucy.
-- He mentions her even more.
+- He goes on about Lucy the most.
 - I don't know who she is, but something rings suspicious.
 - Something reminds me of X stalker-account [Lucyfer Adams](../2024/december.md#lucyfer-adams) and I suspect this woman Lucy, Paul's best friend who I have never heard of, is one and the same.
 - In early 2026, this is confirmed online that Lucy is indeed the youngest Adam's daughter, criminal porn-enterprise manager and online tech-manipulator, amongst other evils no doubt.